20 Indian Baby Food Recipes for 1-Year-Old

 - Boil water and add the roasted rava slowly.
 Switch off as the mixture thickens and most of the water is absorbed.

 - After ten minutes, add jaggery and milk to the completely thickened upma.
-Add until it is porridge consistency.
+Add until it is a porridge consistency.

 2. Rice